xpring-eng/testnet-faucet/CONTRIBUTING.md

 - `XRP_AMOUNT`: The number of XRP to fund new accounts with.
 On the Testnet operated by Ripple, the current funding amount is 1,000 Testnet XRP.

+# Logging

+This application support both Caspian and BigQuery recording/loggings, see below for intructions.

 ## Caspian Integration

 This application logs and analyzes data using Caspian.
 To use this feature, you need to provide the necessary Caspian credentials through environment variables.